March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 0:00

-Katagiri Roshi: During this training session starting this week we [will] study the questions and answers which occur toward the end of Bendowa, written by Dogen.
-In the first question and second question, Dogen Zenji mentions how important zazen or Zen meditation is.
-First question is:
+Katagiri Roshi: During the training sesshin starting this week, we [will] study the questions and answers which occur toward the end of Bendowa, written by Dogen.
+In the first and second question, Dogen Zenji [talks about] how important zazen or Zen meditation is.
+The first question is:

-Now I have heard and understand the sublime merits of Zazen…
+[Question 1:] Now I have heard and understand the sublime merits of zazen…

-Before this question and answer Dogen Zenji [talks about] the sublimity of the practice of Zazen.
-So that’s why he says, “Now I have heard and understand the sublime merits of Zazen…”
+Before this question and answer Dogen Zenji [talks about] the sublimity of the practice of zazen.
+So that’s why it says here, “Now I have heard and understand the sublime merits of zazen…”

 However, an unthinking person might have doubts and say, “There are many entrances to the Buddha Dharma, …”